zentuit/unity3d-store/README.md

 unity3d-store
 ---
+**December 1st, 2013:** Android In-App Billing V3 is now integrated into unity3d-store.
+You can now test purchases using test users and you don't need to set Android Test Mode anymore.
 **October 3rd, 2013:** iOS Server Side Verification is now implemented into unity3d-store.
 The server is a complimentary server provided by [SOOMLA](http://soom.la) to help you get your in-game purchases a bit more secured.
 This feature is not enabled by default.
 In order to enable Server Side verification go to the Soomla prefab and set  **ios Server Side Verification -> true**.

-Want to learn more about modelV3?
+The current virtual economny model is called **modelV3**.
+Want to learn more about it?
 Try these:
 * [Economy Model Objects - android-store](https://github.com/soomla/android-store/wiki/Economy-Model-Objects)
 * [Handling Store Operations - android-store](https://github.com/soomla/android-store/wiki/Handling-Store-Operations)
 (The same model objects from android-store exist in unity3d-store)